Illustration by Vijay Verma

 3. The SQL Query Will Disappear

 Once again, we’re not expecting this to happen overnight.
-But, with Natural Language Powered Data Science, SQL queries are simply not required.
+But, with No-Code Data Science, SQL queries are simply not required.

 With the deletion of the SQL query and the introduction of NLP tech, those who use machine learning or data analytics can communicate insights visually or in human language.
 Additionally, without the need of the SQL query or coding language, teams can be independent of data science teams allowing them to be more agile and transparent with their findings.